A Taste Of The Past

 Since my dad was a wonderful pianist, music was always a big hit with new friends.

 But so was the food.
-That was mom’s department.
-They put together a booklet that included recipes from family and friends, old standby favorites, and several from my dad’s childhood captured in a very old (and very worn) recipe book by his Aunt Carrie.
+That was Mom’s department.
+They put together a booklet that included recipes from family and friends, old standby favorites, and several from my dad’s childhood captured in an old (and very worn) recipe book by his Aunt Carrie.

 Recipe booklet from The Inn on Pumpkin Lane